kodekloudhub/webapp-color/README.md

 ## Description

 This is a Flask webapp that displays the name of the kubernetes pod that it runs on.
-The web page bckgroud supports several colors in order to make them stand out, easily.
+The web page backgroud supports several colors in order to make them stand out, easily.

 ## Colors
 A color can be specified in two ways: as a command line argument with the `--color` parameter or as the enviroment variable `APP_COLOR`.